 - 1 leftover rotisserie chicken carcass and any drippings or gelled consomme left in the container

 - 2 stalks celery roughly chopped

 - 10 whole peppercorns

-Place the chicken carcass in a large stock pot or dutch oven.
+- Place the chicken carcass in a large stock pot or dutch oven.
 Add the carrots, celery, onion, parsley, bay leaf and peppercorns.
 Cover with water and bring to a boil.
 Reduce heat to a medium low, cover tightly with a lid and simmer for at least one hour and up to two.

 FOR SLOW COOKER OR CROCK POT CHICKEN STOCK: